Mahdi-Al/Material-UI/Material-ui/src/components/3-customTheme/readme.md

 After watching the tutorial:

-1. Create a component that contains 3 <Box> components.
+1. Create a component that contains 3 <Box> components.✅
 2. Create a custom theme with three colors.
-The palette should have these properties: primary.main, secondary.main, success.main.
+The palette should have these properties: primary.main, secondary.main, success.main.✅
-3. Assign each color to a <Box> component.
+3. Assign each color to a <Box> component.✅